apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Musk threatens 'thermonuclear lawsuit' against media watchdog, calls advertisers 'oppressors'**
+**Rescuers in India tunnel collapse change approach as frantic efforts pass one-week mark**

-You can read more about it [here](https://www.cnbc.com/2023/11/18/musk-threatens-thermonuclear-lawsuit-against-media-watchdog-calls-advertisers-oppressors.html).
+You can read more about it [here](https://www.cnn.com/2023/11/18/india/india-tunnel-collapse-rescue-drilling-uttarakhand-intl/index.html).

 ## Requirements
 - Python 3.8